-US federal agents shoot another person in Minneapolis: Governor
+US federal agents shoot and kill another person in Minneapolis

 Footage circulating on social media shows US officers wrestling a person to the ground before several shots ring out.

-United States federal agents have shot another person in Minneapolis, Minnesota Governor Tim Walz said, amid an immigration crackdown in the city.
+United States federal agents have shot and killed another person in Minneapolis amid an immigration crackdown in the city, authorities said.

+At a news conference on Saturday, Minneapolis police chief Brian O’Hara said a 37-year-old man, whose identity has not yet been released, died in hospital after suffering from multiple gunshot wounds.

+The man was a Minneapolis resident and a US citizen, O’Hara told reporters.

+“Our demand today is for those federal agencies that are operating in our city to do so with the same discipline, humanity and integrity that effective law enforcement in this country demands,” he said.

-Walz said on Saturday that he had spoken to the White House after the “horrific shooting” incident, which took place amid a weeks-long deployment of US immigration enforcement and other federal agents to Minneapolis.
+The deadly shooting took place amid a weeks-long deployment of US immigration enforcement and other federal agents to Minneapolis, where they have been carrying out raids as part of President Donald Trump’s anti-immigration push.

 “Minnesota has had it.
 This is sickening.
 The President must end this operation.
 Pull the thousands of violent, untrained officers out of Minnesota.
-Now,” Walz wrote on social media.
+Now,” Minnesota Governor Tim Walz wrote on social media after Saturday’s incident.

-The exact circumstances of Saturday’s shooting, as well as the identity and condition of the person who was shot, were not immediately clear.

-Video footage circulating on social media showed a group of US law enforcement officers wrestling a person to the ground before several gunshots were heard.
+Video footage of the shooting, which has been circulating on social media, showed a group of US law enforcement officers wrestling a person to the ground before several gunshots were heard.

+The Department of Homeland Security later confirmed that a US Border Patrol agent shot and killed a person during the incident.
+It said the person had a handgun and resisted attempts to be disarmed.

 The shooting comes just weeks after an Immigration and Customs Enforcement (ICE) officer shot and killed a Minneapolis woman named Renee Nicole Good in her car earlier this month.